-OpenStreetMap (OSM)20 works with creating a data-base of geospatial data, i.e., all kinds of facts that can be used to derive maps for diverse purposes.
+OpenStreetMap (OSM) works with creating a data-base of geospatial data, i.e., all kinds of facts that can be used to derive maps for diverse purposes.
 The OpenStreetMap project hosts several tools for mapping, rendering, and processing of these geospatial data.
 Currently, most OpenStreetMap data are licenced under the Creative Commons CC-BY-SA licence as Wikipedia.
 Some data are in the public domain, i.e., not covered by legal restriction.
-At the time of writing in July 2012, OpenStreetMap is undergoing a license change to the ODbL license21 We treat licensing in OpenStreetMap as a case study in Section 6.6, where we emphasise issues with the license change.
+In July 2012, OpenStreetMap was undergoing a license change to the ODbL license We treat licensing in OpenStreetMap as a case study in Section 5.6, where we emphasise issues with the license change.

-Besides the ordinary map, maps for cycling, hiking, skiing, nautical purposes, public transport, or maps for use in a GPS device22 can be derived from the OpenStreetMap data.
+Besides the ordinary map, maps for cycling, hiking, skiing, nautical purposes, public transport, or maps for use in a GPS device can be derived from the OpenStreetMap data.
 We show examples of map renderings in Figure 2.5.
-Also information brochures for touristic purposes, such as town guides have been created from the data23, as well as
+Also information brochures for touristic purposes, such as town guides have been created from the data, as well as cultural purposes.